maxmantz/redux-oidc/README.md

 `npm install --save oidc-client`

-If you are using SSR or React Native, install this instead:
+If you are using SSR, install this instead:

 `npm install --save oidc-client-fetch`